LFDM/3d-deps/packages/analyzers/js/README.md

 - allow multiple exclusion regexp

 - allow custom config mode, defining your own entries (similar to how it's working now)

+#### TODOS

+- Rename label to name, so that we can have a labels property
+- Add a LabellerPostProcessor

+  - auto-labels node modules
+  - entry points
+  - each individual workspace

+- The UI shall allow to colorize based on these labels through config options

+- Expose metadata about the trees creation

+  - which analyzer was used
+  - which version
+  - maybe it's config options

+- Expose debug information
+  - nodes that couldn't be resolved
+  - entry points that couldn't be found